-Lake Vermilion, with 40,000 acres of water and 365 islands, is known for its numerous bays and points with great structure.
-Lake Vermilion is known for walleye, smallmouth bass, northern pike, crappie, panfish and muskies.
+Lake Vermilion, with 40,000 acres of water, 365 islands, and hundreds of bays and coves, is known for walleye, small-mouth bass, northern pike, crappie, panfish, and muskies.
 Join us this year for the Fishing Opener!

-We suggest you consider contracting with one of our professional fishing guides if you are new to fishing Lake Vermilion.
-We can recommend the following guides.
-Please call them directly for your one-half or full day fishing experience.
+If you're visiting Lake Vermilion for the first time, we suggest you consider contracting with one of our professional fishing guides.
+Our recommended guides can be found on this page.
+You may call them directly for your half-day or full-day fishing experience.
 Don't forget to ask them to prepare a shore lunch!

 "We're probably a little spoiled.
 A 50-inch muskie is huge anywhere you catch it, but around here, no one gets that excited about a 50-inch fish."Bill Rosner, Lake Vermilion Guide